 The PPE intersects two habitat types mapped by ecologia Environment (ecologia, 2012b).
-These include the Hills/Ranges/Plateau and the Rocky Escarpments (Ridges / Mesa / Cliffs / Outcrops / Breakaways) habitat types (Table 7; Figure 11).
+These include the Hills/Ranges/Plateau and the Rocky Escarpments (Ridges / Mesa / Cliffs / Outcrops / Breakaways) habitat types (Table 7; Figure 10).

-A majority of the PPE area (96.7%) is mapped as the Hills/Ranges/Plateau habitat.
-This habitat type is characterised by an open vegetation structure with small clumps of Spinifex and scattered Native Vegetation Clearing Permit: Shooting Star Drilling Programme - M45/1226 Page 21 of 44 low and mid-sized shrubs (ecologia, 2012a).
+A majority of the PPE area (96.6%) is mapped as the Hills/Ranges/Plateau habitat.
+This habitat type is characterised by an open vegetation structure with small clumps of Spinifex and scattered low and mid-sized shrubs (ecologia, 2012b).
 Critical habitat for conservation significant fauna species Northern Quoll, Pilbara Leaf-nosed Bat and Pilbara Olive Python within the PPE area is associated with the Rocky Escarpments habitat, which covers less than 4% of the PPE area.

 The Rocky Escarpments fauna habitat was identified as being of conservation significance as it was critical habitat for the Northern Quoll and the Pilbara Leaf-nosed Bat.
-Where this habitat coincides with permanent or long-term pools it was also considered critical habitat for the Pilbara Olive Python (ecologia, 2012b).
+Where this habitat coincides with permanent or long-term pools, it was also considered critical habitat for the Pilbara Olive Python (ecologia, 2012b).
 The Rocky Escarpments habitat provides denning habitat for the Northern Quoll, roost caves for the Pilbara Leaf-nosed Bat and the Ghost Bat, and rock faces and permanent water pools for the Pilbara Olive Python to forage, shed their skin and mate.